francescomucio/tee-as-transformation/docs/user-guide/examples/README.md

 - Explore the [Basic Usage Examples](basic-usage.md) for common patterns
 - Try the [Incremental Example](incremental-example.md) for advanced data processing
+- Learn about [Testing](testing-example.md) with standard and custom SQL tests
 - Check the [Incremental Materialization Guide](../incremental-materialization.md) for detailed configuration options